 The Greater Manchester Local Energy Market is a 2-year project from July 2020 to June 2022 that sees Greater Manchester Combined Authority and 11 partners work together to look at how we adapt our local energy system.
 This includes how to accommodate shifts in supply and demand from the expected increases in electric vehicles.
 It’s the first project of its kind to be delivered at scale across a city-region.

-The project is funded by InnovateUK (opens in a new window) and the 11 partners are:
+The project is funded by InnovateUK - external website and the 11 partners are: